 The Long Beach Lead Safe Housing Units Directory is provided to inform the renting community of affordable housing units that have been made safe from lead-based paint hazards.
 If ingested, lead-based paint can be hazardous, particularly to children under the age of six.
 The units, listed below, have been made lead safe by the City of Long Beach Department of Health and Human Services through grant funding provided by the U.S. Department of Housing and Urban Development.

-The units shown in the listing below were made lead safe in the year listed but cannot be assumed to have remained lead safe unless the owner has followed an "Ongoing Lead-Based Paint Maintenance Program."
-Such a program includes: Annual visual assessments; written notice asking occupants to report any deteriorated paint; maintenance schedules; having the property re-evaluated; the use of "lead safe work practices" and trained maintenance workers.
+The units shown in the listing above were made lead safe in the year listed but cannot be assumed to have remained lead safe unless the owner has followed an "Ongoing Lead-Based Paint Maintenance Program."
+Such a program includes Annual visual assessments; written notice asking occupants to report any deteriorated paint; maintenance schedules; having the property re-evaluated; the use of "lead safe work practices" and trained maintenance workers.
 The prospective renter or buyer should check with the owner to determine if these requirements have been met.

 - Lead Safe Work Practices

-- Lead Program Brochure (English)
+- Lead Program Brochure-Tenants (English and Spanish)